 - Arguments ending in .cmx are taken to be compiled object code.
-These files are linked together, along with the object files obtained by compiling .ml arguments (if any), and the Caml standard library, to produce a native-code executable program.
+These files are linked together, along with the object files obtained by compiling .ml arguments (if any), and the OCaml standard library, to produce a native-code executable program.
 The order in which .cmx and .ml arguments are presented on the command line is relevant: compilation units are initialized in that order at run-time, and it is a link-time error to use a component of a unit before having initialized it.
 Hence, a given x.cmx file must come before all .cmx files that refer to the unit x. - Arguments ending in .cmxa are taken to be libraries of object code.
-Such a library packs in two files (lib.cmxa and lib.a) a set of object files (.cmx/.o files).
+Such a library packs in two files (lib.cmxa and lib.a/.lib) a set of object files (.cmx and .o/.obj files).
 Libraries are build with ocamlopt -a (see the description of the -a option below).
 The object files contained in the library are linked as regular .cmx files (see above), in the order specified when the library was built.
-The only difference is that if an object file contained in a library is not referenced anywhere in the program, then it is not linked in. - Arguments ending in .c are passed to the C compiler, which generates a .o object file.
+The only difference is that if an object file contained in a library is not referenced anywhere in the program, then it is not linked in. - Arguments ending in .c are passed to the C compiler, which generates a .o/.obj object file.
 This object file is linked with the program. - Arguments ending in .o, .a or .so (.obj, .lib and .dll under Windows) are assumed to be C object files and libraries.
 They are linked with the program.

-The output of the linking phase is a regular Unix executable file.
+The output of the linking phase is a regular Unix or Windows executable file.
 It does not need ocamlrun to run.

 The following command-line options are recognized by ocamlopt.
+The options -pack, -a, -shared, -c and -output-obj are mutually exclusive.

-- -a Build a library (.cmxa/.a file) with the object files (.cmx/.o files) given on the command line, instead of linking them into an executable file.
-The name of the library can be set with the -o option.
-The default name is library.cmxa. - If -cclib or -ccopt options are passed on the command line, these options are stored in the resulting .cmxa library.
-Then, linking with this library automatically adds back the -cclib and -ccopt options as if they had been provided on the command line, unless the -noautolink option is given. - -c Compile only.
-Suppress the linking phase of the compilation.
-Source code files are turned into compiled files, but no executable file is produced.
-This option is useful to compile modules separately.
+-a Build a library (.cmxa and .a/.lib files) with the object files (.cmx and .o/.obj files) given on the command line, instead of linking them into an executable file.
+The name of the library must be set with the -o option.

+If -cclib or -ccopt options are passed on the command line, these options are stored in the resulting .cmxa library.
+Then, linking with this library automatically adds back the -cclib and -ccopt options as if they had been provided on the command line, unless the -noautolink option is given.